asux/rsm/README.md

   * manipulation of files
   * running commands

-and other Rails application tasks.

 This version can:

   * create Nginx virtual server config from template
-  * enable Nginx virtual server config
+  * automaticly enable Nginx virtual server config
   * clone from Git repo or download and unpack Rails application from TGZ or TBZ2 archive
-  * set permission for Rails application
-  * create Unicorn config from template
-  * run unicorn server
+  * start and stop unicorn server

 Homepage
 --------